-Premarket: North Korea tensions push stocks to worst week since November
+Nuclear nerves wipe $1-trillion off world stocks

-World stocks tumbled for a fourth day and were on course for their worst week since November, as the escalating war of words over North Korea drove investors on Friday toward the yen, the Swiss franc and gold.
+The damage inflicted on world stocks this week by the escalating war of words over North Korea topped $1-trillion on Friday, as investors again took cover in the yen, the Swiss franc, gold and government bonds.

-Europe’s main London, Frankfurt and Paris markets started between 0.5 and 1.1 per cent lower and Germany’s ultra-safe 10-year government bonds were trading at their highest prices since June.
+With the tense mood pushing European shares down for a third day and Wall Street set to fall again, global stocks were on course for their worst week since Donald Trump won November’s U.S. presidential election.

-U.S. President Donald Trump issued a new verbal warning to Pyongyang on Thursday, saying that his previous promise to unleash “fire and fury” may not have been strong enough after North Korea responded with a threat to land a missile near the U.S. Pacific territory of Guam.
+Now installed in the White House, Trump issued a new warning to Pyongyang on Thursday that his previous promise to unleash “fire and fury” may not have been strong enough.
+North Korea had responded with a threat to land a missile near the U.S. Pacific territory of Guam.

-Japanese markets were closed for a holiday but the in-demand yen powered on, hitting an eight-week high of 108.91 yen to the dollar, adding to its biggest weekly gain since May.
+Japanese markets were closed for a holiday but the yen powered on, hitting an eight-week high of 108.91 yen to the dollar, adding to its biggest weekly gain since May.

 The yen tends to benefit during times of geopolitical or financial stress as Japan is the world’s biggest creditor nation and there is an assumption that Japanese investors there will repatriate funds should a crisis materialize.

-The Swiss franc, the other traditional currency safety-play, has benefited too.
+The Swiss franc, the other traditional safety-play among currencies, has benefited too.
 Two weeks ago it saw its biggest weakly fall against the euro since the start of 2015.
-This week has been its biggest rise since June 2016.
+This week has seen its biggest rise since June 2016.

-“Geopolitical tensions are the main focus: the S&P 500 was down 1.5 per cent last night and many investors are becoming risk averse,” said DZ Bank strategist Andy Cossor.
+And in bond markets, 10-year U.S. Treasuries and Germany’s ultra-safe government bonds, known as Bunds, were trading at their highest prices since June.

+“We do just not know what happens next with the North Korea situation,” said BNY Mellon FX strategist Neil Mellor.

 Many world stock markets have hit record or multi-year highs in recent weeks, leaving them vulnerable to a sell-off, and the tensions over North Korea have proved the trigger.